 - People with Lyme disease are frequently diagnosed with other co-infections caused by vector-borne bacteria and parasites such as Babesia, Bartonella, Rickettsia, Mycoplasma and Ehrlichia.

 - Video: What is Lyme Disease?
 Easy to watch for people who have difficulty reading.

 - Lyme disease manifests as a multi-systemic illness that can result in symptoms affecting random parts of the body including the muscles, joints, organs, brain, gastro-intestinal and neurological systems.

-- A bulls-eye rash (erythema migrans) of Lyme disease is only present in approximately 30-50% of cases.
-Rashes do not always present as perfectly bulls-eye.
-Solid rashes, and solid spreading rashes without a distinct centre, can also indicate a Lyme disease infection.
+- In the US, the bullseye rash (erythema migrans) of Lyme disease is only present in approximately 25% of cases.
+The other 25% of the time, it resembles a solid spreading rash which could be confused with a bacterial infection of the skin (cellulitis) or spider bite.
 Furthermore, many patients do not develop a rash at all.
 If you are concerned you may have Lyme disease, start by printing and completing Dr Richard Horowitz's questionnaire.
 It's a great starting place for clarity and discussion with your Lyme-aware doctor.

 - Lyme disease is typically categorised into early and late stage disease.
 Most diagnosed cases in Australia have progressed to the late stage because there are no early intervention strategies in place to ensure appropriate treatment following tick bites.

 - Symptoms in early stage Lyme disease (close to the time of the bite) commonly include: flu-like symptoms, headaches, fever, swollen lymph nodes, fatigue, muscle aches and joint pain.